Views from the Marketplace are paid for by advertisers and select partners of MIT Technology Review.

 Reinventing Marketing in the Digital Era

-Marketing is at the interface of the firm and its present and prospective markets.
+Marketing sits at the interface of the company and its present and prospective markets.
 How will the activities, responsibilities and design of the marketing organization evolve in the future?
 The answers will emerge from the interplay of three driving forces with the unique features of each firm’s strategy, legacy, and the dynamics of their market.
-These driving forces are the impact of digital technologies, the changing role of the Chief Marketing Officer (CMO) as a member of the C-suite, and emerging organizational designs.
+These driving forces are the impact of digital technologies, the changing role of the chief marketing officer (CMO) as a member of the C-suite, and emerging organizational designs.

 Read the full article provided by BBVA OpenMind:

-As a conclusion, for the organization to succeed and win in the digital era by deploying the marketing resources both efficiently and effectively, the CMO must embrace the dual responsibilities of creative and accountable delivery.
-The marketing function exists to deliver increased enterprise value in the short-, medium- and long-term.
+For an organization to succeed and win in the digital era by deploying the marketing resources both efficiently and effectively, its CMO must embrace the dual responsibilities of creative and accountable delivery.
+The marketing function exists to deliver increased enterprise value in the short, medium, and long terms.
 And it does so by optimizing the ability of marketing to generate top-line growth and reducing the cost of delivering that growth.
-The CMO needs to adopt this mindset and create a marketing culture that fully embraces it.
-He or she needs to serve as the role model for the desired values and behavior, and embrace the core metrics and measurements—not avoid them.
+CMOs need to adopt this mindset and create a marketing culture that fully embraces it.
+They need to serve as the role models for the desired values and behaviors, and embrace the core metrics and measurements—not avoid them.

 Read the full article here.

 Become an Insider to get the story behind the story — and before anyone else.